-- B. The parking lot shall be constructed at least six feet from the property line or road right-of-way. - C. Where calculation in accordance with the foregoing lists results in requiring a fractional space, any fraction less than one-half shall be disregarded and any fraction of one-half or more shall require one space. - D. Required off-street parking shall be provided on the lot to which it pertains.
-Access drive may be placed in the required front, side, or rear yards so as to provide access to
+- B. The parking lot shall be constructed six feet from the property line or road right-of-way. - C. Where calculation in accordance with the foregoing lists results in requiring a fractional space, any fraction less than one-half shall be disregarded and any fraction of one-half or more shall require one space. - D. Required off-street parking shall be provided on the lot to which it pertains.
+Access drive may be placed in the required front, side or rear yards so as to provide access to accessory or attached structures.
+Any walk or other pavement serving a like function shall not be considered a structure and shall be permitted in any required yard. - E. The use of any required parking space for the storage of a motor vehicle for sale, or for any other purpose other than the parking of motor vehicles is prohibited.

-- accessory or attached structures.
-Any walk or other pavement serving a like function shall not be considered a structure and shall be permitted in any required yard. - E. The use of any required parking space for the storage of a motor vehicle for sale, or for any other purpose other than the parking of motor vehicles is prohibited. - F. The following minimum design standards shall be observed in laying out off-street spaces and provided access lanes to each space.
+F. The following minimum design standards shall be observed in laying out off-street spaces and provided access lanes to each space.
 Layouts requiring vehicles to back out onto roads or streets are prohibited.

 Parking Stall Aisle Parking Curb

 Angle Width Width Stall Length To Curb

-0E to 15E 9' 12' 23' 30'
+0° to 15° 9!
+12' 23' 30'

-16E to 37E 10' 11' 19' 47'
+16° to 37° 10' 11' 19' 47'

-38E to 57E 10' 13' 19' 54'
+38° to 57° 10' 13' 19' 54'

-58E to 74E 10' 18' 19' 61'
+58° to 74° .10' 18' 19' 61'

-75E to 90E 10' 24' 19' 63'
+75° to 90° 1.01 24' 19' 63'

-G. Off-street loading spaces required under this Section shall be at least 50 feet long and 12 feet wide and have a vertical clearance of at least 14 feet.
+G. Off-street loading spaces required under this Section shall be at least 50 feet long and 12 feet wide.
 Every lot used for commercial or industrial purposes and having a building or buildings with a total floor area of at least 10,000 square feet and every lot used for office or research purposes on which there is a building or buildings having a total floor area of at least 20,000 square feet shall be provided with off-street loading space.
 An additional off-street loading space shall be required for every additional 20,000 square feet of floor area of fraction thereof.

-Section 416 Accessory Buildings and Uses
+Section 415 Accessory Buildings and Uses

-- A. Where a lot is devoted to a permitted principal use, customary accessory uses and buildings are authorized except as specifically prohibited or by necessary implication by this or any other ordinance.
-The following rules apply: - 1.
-Structures, including carports, attached to the principal building shall comply in all respects with the requirements of this Ordinance applicable to the principal building.
-Breezeways, as an attachment between the garage or carport and the main building, shall be considered a part of the principal building, but shall not be considered livable floor space. - 2.
-All or part of an accessory building may be utilized as a guest house to house occasional visitors or guests of the occupants of the single-family dwelling unit on the same lot provide the following conditions are met: - a.
-No more than two guesthouses are permitted per lot. - b.
-The size of the guesthouse cannot exceed 50% of the principal structure.
+- A. Where a lot is devoted to a permitted principal use, customary accessory uses and buildings are authorized except as specifically prohibited or by necessary implication by this or any other ordinance. - B. Structures, including carports, attached to the principal building shall comply in all respects with the requirements of this Ordinance applicable to the principal building.
+Breezeways, as an attachment between the garage or carport and the main building, shall be considered a part of the principal building, but shall not be considered livable floor space. - B. A residential garage can be used a temporary dwelling while the principal dwelling is being constructed. - C. On lots of three acres or more, where no principal building is presently constructed or planned for in the immediate future, a garage or similar structure shall be permitted.